-Immigration Information Our Student Immigration Office offers further advice on the website: https://www.durham.ac.uk/study/international/visa-information/ To find out if a student visa is required, please check with the nearest UK embassy or visit https://www.gov.uk/check-uk-visa Incoming students at partner universities will normally be supplied with additional advice at the appropriate time of the year.
-Further Information To check eligibility to work in the UK whilst studying please check: https://www.durham.ac.uk/study/international/visa-information/
+Immigration Information Our Student Immigration Office offers further advice on the website: Apply for a Visa (sharepoint.com) To find out if a student visa is required, please check with the nearest UK embassy or visit Check if you need a UK visa - GOV.UK (www.gov.uk) Incoming students at partner universities will normally be supplied with additional advice at the appropriate time of the year.
+Further Information To check eligibility to work in the UK whilst studying please check: Working (sharepoint.com)

+Accommodation

-Accommodation On Campus Accommodation Durham University is a 'collegiate' university, i.e. the colleges provide the social context for students.
-Non-European Exchange students only: All full year overseas exchange students from non-European partners are guaranteed a place in one of the residential colleges of the University if they apply for the programme by the deadline.
+On Campus Accommodation Durham University is a 'collegiate' university, i.e. the colleges provide the social context for students.

+Non-European Exchange students only:

+All full year non-European exchange students from non-European partners are guaranteed a place in one of the residential colleges of the University if they apply for the programme by the deadline.
 Students opt for college accommodation on the application form.
 Students will be notified of their college via e-mail.
 The college will then contact the student with further details prior to arrival.
-Student coming for less than the full academic year are not eligible for accommodation and will need national Office to source their own accommodation.
-For part year overseas exchange students accommodation is not guaranteed within a college.
-European (Erasmus+) students: University managed accommodation will not be available.
+Students coming for less than the full academic year are not eligible for accommodation and will need to source their own accommodation.
+For part year non-European exchange students accommodation is not guaranteed within a college.

+European students:

+University managed accommodation will not be available.
 Students must source their own private accommodation.
-Off Campus Accommodation If looking for off campus private accommodation, students may contact the Accommodation Office on accommodation.office@durham.ac.uk Accommodation over Accommodation in most Colleges is limited to term time.
-However, Vacations - students from non- accommodation options are available during semester breaks (Christmas European exchange partners and Easter only) at an additional cost.
-Students should contact their only college for advice.
-Costs and Facilities For a full list of prices and the different options please refer to www.dur.ac.uk/colleges/undergraduate/costs College prices include food (fully catered / part catered options only) and utility costs.
+Off Campus Accommodation If looking for off campus private accommodation, students may contact the Accommodation Office on accommodation.office@durham.ac.uk Accommodation over Vacations Accommodation in most Colleges is limited to term time.
+However, - students from non-European accommodation options are available during semester breaks (Christmas exchange partners only and Easter only) at an additional cost.
+Students should contact their college for advice.
+Costs and Facilities For a full list of prices and the different options please refer to Undergraduate Residence Charges - Durham University College prices include food (fully catered / part catered options only) and utility costs.

-Arrival and Enrolment Arrival and Enrolment Nearest Airport Newcastle International is the largest airport closest to Durham University.
+Arrival and Enrolment Nearest Airport Newcastle International is the largest airport closest to Durham University.
 Students can connect to Newcastle via London Heathrow and flights are frequent.
 Arrival and Transport A meet and greet service is available for international students on some days during the week prior to Induction Week.
 The service usually covers Newcastle International Airport.
 Details will be made available online over the summer.
-Induction Week/Orientation Session Attending the Induction Week and Orientation Session is strongly advised since it includes student registration information The Orientation Session is held on the Friday morning before Induction Week Students will join their College's Freshers' activities together with the degree students during induction week.
+Induction Week/Orientation Attending the Induction Week and Orientation Session is strongly Session advised since it includes student registration information • The Orientation Session is held on the Friday morning before Induction Week • Students will join their College's Freshers' activities together with the degree students during induction week.
 Details for all activities will be confirmed when available.